 Step Two: The Music of Language

 All accents have some form of default rhythm and melody to them.
 You could literally apply musical notation to how they sounds are made, devoid of any words.
-For practicing this, I like to take common passages (things like nursery rhymes, or lines from plays), and run them without words until I can get something like the accent, without any phonetics.
+For practising this, I like to take common passages (things like nursery rhymes, or lines from plays), and run them without words until I can get something like the accent, without any phonetics.

 The key things to watch for here are the movement between pitches, the hardening or softening of sounds, and the lengthening and shortening of each phonetic beat.
-In practicing these, I tend to stick two two sounds, a strong "D", and a soft "ah".
+In practising these, I tend to stick two two sounds, a strong "D", and a soft "ah".
 That way I don't have to think about what I'm "saying", and it gives your mouth something to do (because you'll still try and say the words you're working with), whilst creating a basic framework you can run over and over again to work on the music until it gets the correct rhythm and melody.

 Step Three: Physicality and Emoting

 Ah yes, back in the acting part of things.
 How you perform an accent (and this includes your own) is partly enabled by your physical and emotional state.
 You'll sound different when you're nervous, because you've less exact control over your vocal production, than when you're confident and engaged, as your mind races ahead and your mouth just has to articulate what you're thinking after the fact.

 As a quick side note, the latter of those is why when you're reading storybooks to children, it helps to be reading several words ahead of what you're saying.
 That way your mind already has the words your mouth is going to have to pronounce readied, and you'll fumble them less.